How the Paycheck Protection Program went from good intentions to a huge free-for-all

 Congress also expanded the ways the loan money could be spent.
 Originally, it was primarily meant to keep workers on the payroll.
 Eventually, businesses could use it for non-payroll costs, including property damage from looting and vandalism.

-The rules became so lenient that anyone who received $150,000 or less — which accounts for more than 90 percent of all borrowers — could get the full loan amount forgiven just by promising they had used the money correctly.
+The rules became so lenient that anyone who received $150,000 or less — which accounts for more than 90% of all borrowers — could get the full loan amount forgiven just by promising they had used the money correctly.
 No supporting documentation needed.

 Some of these changes were called safe harbors, and "given the way the safe harbors are written, there are very few things you could do to actually disqualify yourself [from loan forgiveness] other than out-and-out fraud," said David Autor, an economics professor at the Massachusetts Institute of Technology who has studied PPP.